talleenkaur17/Netflix-gpt/README.md

 -Fetch Data for trailer video.
 -Update store with trailer video data.
 -Embedded the youtube video and make it autoplay and mute.
-Tailwind Classes to make Main Container look awesome.
+-Tailwind Classes to make Main Container look awesome.
+-Secondary Container

 ## Features